43+ Horror Movies That Take Place in Winter

 - Iced (1989) a serial killer starts picking off skiers at a remote mountain resort one-by-one.

-- Cold Prey (2006) is a slasher film based in isolated mountains of Norway.
+- Cold Prey (2006) is a slasher film that takes place in the isolated mountains of Norway.

 - The Donner Party (2009) is a fictionalized treatment of the real-life expedition crew who got stranded in California’s frozen Sierra Mountains and resorted to cannibalism.